Christopher Gaudi

 About

-Christopher Gaudi has enjoyed an active career performing with some of the most respected orchestras in the United States and abroad.
-He has held positions including Acting Principal Oboe of the Phoenix Symphony, Acting Associate Principal Oboe of the San Francisco Symphony, Acting Assistant Principal Oboe of the National Symphony Orchestra in Washington, D.C., Principal Oboe of the San Diego Symphony, and Interim Professor of Oboe at Indiana University’s Jacobs School of Music.
+Christopher Gaudi enjoys an active career performing with orchestras in the United States and abroad, and has held positions including Principal Oboe of the San Diego Symphony, acting positions with the San Francisco Symphony, the National Symphony Orchestra, and the Phoenix Symphony, and served as Interim Professor of Oboe at Indiana University’s Jacobs School of Music.

 Mr. Gaudi has appeared as Guest Principal Oboe with the Aspen Chamber Orchestra and the Atlanta, Seattle, and Puerto Rico Symphony Orchestras.
 He is also a regular substitute with the Metropolitan Opera and has performed with the Cleveland Orchestra, the Los Angeles Philharmonic, and on multiple occasions at the White House.
 Internationally, he has performed with the Auckland Philharmonia and Orchestra Wellington in New Zealand.

 A passionate educator, Mr. Gaudi has presented masterclasses at the Aspen Music Festival, the Colburn School, Interlochen Arts Academy, The Juilliard School, and Hidden Valley Music Seminars.
-He is also the creator of instructional resources for oboists of all levels, focusing on essential fundamentals such as air control, articulation, and reed making.
+He has also created instructional resources for oboists of all levels, focusing on essential fundamentals such as air control, articulation, and reed making.

-He holds both bachelor’s and master’s degrees from The Juilliard School, where he studied under Elaine Douvas and John Mack, and received full-tuition scholarships for both degrees.
+He holds both bachelor’s and master’s degrees from The Juilliard School, where he studied under Elaine Douvas and John Mack.ᐧ

 Performance Excerpts